 One of Finlayson’s ladies is played by the returning Anita Garvin, fresh from her role with the boys in ‘Why Girls Love Sailors’.
 Following Ollie’s wooing attempts, we have a stand out marker of just how far away from the familiar ‘Ollie’ character we are in this film, as Anita pushes Ollie away, by his head, and in a tit for tat moment, Ollie gets into a rather heavy handed pushing match with Ms. Garvin and pushes her back, also by the head.
 Not at all what we’re used to from the soft, southern gentleman of the team’s iconic pictures.

 I must admit I find it hard to watch these early comedies where Ollie is pitted against Stan, in often such brutal fashion.
 I guess it’s down to the affection I’ve nurtured for them and their established characters over the many years I’ve been studying them.
-To then come back to these ‘pre-team’ films is quite a shock to the senses.
+To then return to view these ‘pre-team’ films is quite a shock to the senses.

 But, putting my offended sensibilities to one side, I will say that this is not a bad film.
 It has some good laugh-out-loud moments.
 I particularly liked the scenes on the train, especially Stan’s reaction to the stinky food being consumed by the guy opposite him in the train’s cramped compartments and the pie flying through the window into Finn’s face.
 There’s also some classic moments where Stan is in the inspection line-up and his Captain is not impressed, to say the least.

-Building on the ‘special effect’ from the previous film (water down Stan’s jumper), this film includes, count them, THREE ‘special effects’.
+Building on the ‘special effect’ from the previous film (water down Stan’s jumper), this film includes THREE ‘special effects’.
 There’s Stan’s inflating and deflating gas mask on the train (very funny), Stan’s throbbing feet whilst on the foot march back to camp and then finishing with the freak ending of hugely swollen bottoms caused by multiple bee stings to their rear ends!